ViCE-model/ViCE-model/README.md

         val/
 ```

-3. Also generate label maps following the above instructions provided by MMSementation.
+3. Make sure to generate label maps following the above instructions provided by MMSementation.
 Make sure you run the following command from the `ViCE-model/mmsegmentation/` directory.

 ```
 # --nproc means 8 process for conversion, which could be omitted as well.